 Creating Users in Filezilla

-Once the group is created we are going to create the users.
-We go to the users section, click on Add, write a name and select the group to which it belongs, then we enable the account and write a password.
-In the case of Filezilla v1.1, it is important to note that the folder management changed a little, it is necessary to select a virtual path, otherwise it will send us an error “Virtual path must be absolute”, to solve it just put “/”.
+Once the group is created, we'll create the users.
+Go to the Users section, click Add, enter a name, and select the group it belongs to.
+Then, enable the account and enter a password.
+In Filezilla v1.1, it's important to note that folder management has changed slightly.
+You must select a virtual path; otherwise, you'll receive an error message saying "Virtual path must be absolute."
+To fix this, simply type "/."

 Filezilla v0.8